 What are the graduation requirements for Hawaii public schools?

 Twenty-four (24) credits in the following course requirements: English, social studies, mathematics, science, world language/fine arts/Career & Technical Education, physical education, health and electives.
 Students are also required to produce a Personal Transition Plan that maps their post-graduation goals.

-Hawaii DOE offers honors recognition in three areas (Academic, CTE and STEM), as well as a
+HIDOE offers honors recognition in three areas (Academic, CTE and STEM), as well as a

-biliteracy seal for students who demonstrate high proficiency in both of the state's official languages (English and Hawaiian) or in either of the state's two official langages and at least one additional language, including American Sign Language.
+biliteracy seal for students who demonstrate high proficiency in both of the state's official languages (English and Hawaiian) or in either of the state's two official languages and at least one additional language, including American Sign Language.

 Visit the graduation requirements page.

 To register to take an E-School online course during the school year (Fall, Year, or Spring), you must see your School Site Facilitator.
 Your School Site Facilitator will collect the necessary information from you and will input it into the registration system.
 When this is done, you will receive an email providing next-step instructions that include your username and password, how to login to Blackboard, how to do a browser check, and how to begin the required E-School student orientation training course.
 For first-time E-School students, successful completion is required for course access, see E-School Student Orientation Training section.